-When you say ‘southern rock,’ the first bands most people think of are Lynyrd Skynyrd and Tom Petty.
-But The Allman Brothers Band was the band that defined southern rock, and introduced it to the world.
-The real birth of ‘southern rock’ wasn’t the Allman’s Brothers and Sisters, Jessica or Ramblin’ Man.
-The real birth of southern rock goes back further, to 1969, to Beginnings and Idlewild South.
+When you say ‘southern rock,’ the first bands most people think of are Lynyrd Skynyrd, Tom Petty, Marshall Tucker, and ZZ Top.
+But before any of them, The Allman Brothers Band was the band that first defined southern rock, and introduced it to the world.
+The “official” birth of southern rock may have been Jessica or Ramblin’ Man from the Allman’s Brothers and Sisters album.
+But the true roots of southern rock goes back further, to 1969, to the the band’s self-titled first album, and to Idlewild South.

 The most successful bands are the ones that evolve into franchises which live beyond their original members.
 The Beatles and Lynyrd Skynyrd are just two examples.
 Some acts, like Trans-Siberian Orchestra, are conceived as franchises.
 Now, Gregg Allman’s son Devon and Dickey Betts’ son Duane have revived the Allman Brothers’ legacy.